Quintic algebras over Dedekind domains and their sextic resolvents: Constructing resolvents

+Thus, as long as $n > 0$, we can lower $n$.
+In the case that $n$ becomes negative, we can raise it back to $0$ by the method of proof of Lemma 13 of \cite{B4}. \end{proof}

-\begin{thm} If $Q$ is a \emph{maximal} quintic ring, that is, is not contained in any strictly larger quintic ring, then $Q$ has a unique resolvent, which is numerical. \end{thm} \begin{proof} Suppose that $\cc$ were not the unit ideal, so there is a prime $\pp$ such that $\pp | F(a,b,c,d,e)$ for all $a,b,c,d,e \in L$.
+In the special case that $\cc$ is the unit ideal, $M_0$ is the only resolvent.
+This occurs in one important instance, highlighted in Theorem \ref{thm:main}\ref{main:max}. \begin{lem} If $Q$ is a \emph{maximal} quintic ring, that is, is not contained in any strictly larger quintic ring, then the ideal $\cc$ in \eqref{eq:cc} is the unit ideal, implying that $Q$ has a unique resolvent. \end{lem} \begin{proof} Suppose that $\cc$ were not the unit ideal, so there is a prime $\pp$ such that $\pp | F(a,b,c,d,e)$ for all $a,b,c,d,e \in L$.
 We will prove that $Q$ is not maximal at $\pp$.
-It is convenient to localize and to assume that $R = R_\pp$ is a DVR with uniformizer $\pi$.
+It is convenient to localize and assume that $R = R_\pp$ is a DVR with uniformizer $\pi$.

 Note that $Q/\pp Q$, a quintic algebra over $R/\pp$, has its associated pentaquadratic form $F$ identically zero, so by Lemma \ref{lem:very deg}, it is very degenerate.
 So $Q$ has an $R$-basis $(1,x,\epsilon_1,\epsilon_2,\epsilon_3)$ such that $(x,\epsilon_1,\epsilon_2,\epsilon_3)(\epsilon_1,\epsilon_2,\epsilon_3) \subseteq \pp R$.
-We claim that the lattice $Q'$ with basis $(1,x,\pi^{-1}\epsilon_1,\pi^{-1}\epsilon_2,\pi^{-1}\epsilon_3$ either is a quintic ring or is contained in a quintic ring, showing that $Q$ is not maximal.
+We claim that the lattice $Q'$ with basis $(1,x,\pi^{-1}\epsilon_1,\pi^{-1}\epsilon_2,\pi^{-1}\epsilon_3)$ either is a quintic ring or is contained in a quintic ring, showing that $Q$ is not maximal.

 Set $M = \<\pi,x,\epsilon_1,\epsilon_2,\epsilon_3\>$ and $N = \<\pi,\pi x, \epsilon_1,\epsilon_2,\epsilon_3\>$.
 Then $Q \supseteq M \supseteq N \supseteq \pi Q$ and $MN \subseteq \pi Q$.
 Consider, for any $i,j \in \{1,2,3\}$, the multiplication maps